KPL2022/PathNotes/src/app/version-notes/v_0_7_version_notes.md

   - rework RBSS to remove boolean return, eaiser to ask for user correction than otherwise
   - refactor mindmap module components
     - remove mindmap wrapper
+  - blow out still leaves things to be desired
+    - need better heuristic for estimating space availability in regions
+      - and for injecting preference into entity space alloc
+  - refactor mm-canvas code
+  - performance review, loading a lot of heavy computations onto the UI thread...